My Quiet Kitchen

 Why You'll Love It

 Refried bean dip is perfect for casual get-togethers, like gathering with friends to watch the big game.
 And with so many people ditching dairy these days, you'll be the hostess with the mostest serving an appetizer everyone can enjoy!
-Serve this vegan bean dip with tortilla chips and your favorite toppings, and watch it disappear!

 Most bean dip recipes contain a LOT of dairy - like more dairy than beans!
-But refried beans are so deliciously creamy on their own, seems to me like they should be the star!
+But refried beans are so deliciously creamy on their own, seems to me like they should be the star.

 Between the cream cheese, sour cream, and shredded cheese called for in most recipes, it might seem difficult to create a truly tasty Mexican bean dip that rivals restaurant-quality.
 But just a couple of simple swaps gets it done!